-According to Article 18.1 of the Act on Combating Unfair Competition (which implements Directive 2006/114), in the event of an unfair trading practice being applied, the entrepreneur whose interests are threatened or undermined may initiate court proceedings.
+According to Article 18.1 of the Act on Combating Unfair Competition (which implements Directive 2006/114), in the event an unfair trading practice is applied, the entrepreneur whose interests are threatened or undermined may initiate court proceedings.
+Seeking damages on general terms in the civil proceedings is available also to competitors.